Picture above: A yellowhammer pictured on farm during the 2018 Big Farmland Bird Count

 Whether it's helping birds get through the winter months by putting down seed or establishing woodlands and hedgerows to create habitat for birds and wildlife, British farmers work hard to protect our winged friends.

 The Big Farmland Bird Count

 The Big Farmland Bird Count was launched in 2014 to record the effect of conservation work instigated by farmers and gamekeepers on their land.
-Organised by the Game & Wildlife Conservation Trust (GWCT), it is sponsored by the NFU and delivered in partnership with the Farming & Wildlife Advisory Group Association and LEAF with support from the NFU, CLA, Perdix and Kings.
+Organised by the Game & Wildlife Conservation Trust (GWCT), it is sponsored by the NFU and delivered in partnership with the Farming & Wildlife Advisory Group Association and LEAF with further support from the NFU, CLA, Perdix and Kings.

-Encouragingly, a total of 30 red-listed species were recorded, with 5 appearing in the most-commonly seen species list.
-These included fieldfares, starlings, house sparrows, yellowhammers and song thrushes, with the first four seen by over 30% of the farms taking part.
+Encouragingly, a total of 25 red-listed species were recorded, with 9 appearing in the most-commonly seen species list.
+Fieldfares, starlings, house sparrows, linnets and lapwings, were the four most abundant red-listed species recorded.

 - 1,500 farmers took part- more than ever before.

 - More than 120 species were recorded across 1.4 million acres